mzonov/Android-Interview-Questions/README.md

 #### Static Components

-* What is `static` keyword we use for?
+* What does `static` keyword mean?

   <details>
   <summary>Answer</summary>

-  The `static` keyword is mainly used for memory management in Java.
-Static component is the same for every instance of a class.
+  The `static` keyword is used for a constant variable or a method that is the same for every instance of a class.

+  Users can apply `static` keyword with variables, methods, blocks, and nested classes.

+  When a member is declared `static`, it can be accessed before any objects of its class are created, and without reference to any object.
   </details>
 * What components can be marked as `static`?
   <details>